RetainCountZero/SQL-Scripts/README.md

   Hints about how to add, remove, query comment information on tables and columns.

+* *Generic-Data-Pump-info.sql*

+  Hints about Data Pump
+  * How to setup a directory objects
+  * How to determine content of unknown dump files
+  * How to use expdp and impdp utilities

 * *Generic-Refresh-MViewlogs.sql*

   Rebuild all Materialized View Logs within a schema.
 This can be used when an ORA-12048 in conjunction with ORA-12034 error occurs.